-Are you looking for last names that mean light?
+Are you looking for last names that mean light and last names that mean fire?
 Don’t look further because I’ve got you covered.
 Choosing a perfect last name is somewhat difficult when we don’t have more options, and the same also can be happened with your choice.

 And you should be diligent when choosing a last name, especially when it’s for the first name, and it has become quite common to use last names as first names for babies.

 Everyone wants their last name to be powerful and strong; sometimes, it depends on what you are choosing for.
 If you are looking for a last name for a novel character, obviously, the last name should be related to the nature of the character.

 And if you need a last name for a username or gamertag, you can change your mind based on the options you have.
 We have many last names but finding their meanings is challenging and time-consuming if you need last names with particular meanings such as light.

 There are not many last names meaning light, but I have tried my best to provide you with as many as possible.
 Without further ado, let’s get started.

 Light: It is a variant of lyght, light, and it means happy, a cheerful person from Medieval English.
 This was first used as a nickname for happy and jovial persons.
 In Old English, it was the form of leoht, which means bright, and cheerful.

 Chiaro: This is an Italian last name, and it was derived from the word Chiari.
 It was first used as a nickname for people who have fair and bright looks.
 This last name means light, fair, famous, and luminous.